 It is not sufficient for private capital to be supplied into the market for clean energy and energy efficiency investment.
 Capital "at any cost" will not permit the market to scale-up to levels required to enable Connecticut to achieve its public policy goals.
+This is particularly true in Connecticut where the marketplace has become conditioned to subsidized interest rate loans, particularly for energy efficiency.
 To date, much success has been observed in the Green Bank's ability to attract capital at rates that are viewed by consumers as both reasonable and affordable.
 The Green Bank's Energize CT Smart-E loan for homeowners is available at 5-year rates not-to-exceed 4.49% (4.24% from at least one lender).
 For homeowners without access to home equity financing, these rates compare quite favorably to unsecured lending rates, which frequently range from 9-12% or more.
 The C-PACE program is attracting funding at a level of approximately 300 basis points (100 basis points = 1%) over long term swap rates.
-An even lower cost of capital was achieved for the debt funding associated with the leveraged solar lease fund.
+An even lower rate was achieved for the debt funding associated with the leveraged solar lease fund.
 Crowd-funding could provide funding at even lower yields, but the potential for crowd funding is too uncertain at the present time to be relied upon as a meaningful supply of capital for clean energy projects.